| Activities

 of the Series on Europe and the European

 Union supported by IES (in collaboration with the Sociology Department).
+Lectures 2005-2006 * Decommodification and Activation in

 Social Democratic Policy: Resolving the Paradox.
 Lecture by Dr. John D. Stephens, University